 3D decompression differs from the older style linear decompression devices, which pulls the neck or lower back in one direction with a cable and winch style set-up.
 3D decompression allows for specific patient placement based on the needs of the patient.
 The patient is placed a various positions in order to find the most advantageous position to alleviate symptoms, and then the decompression is applied.
 The patient is attached to the table using an actuator motor which completely eliminates the cable and winch used on older systems.
-In other words the machine is custom fitted to the patient as opposed to the “one size fits all,” linear decompression like DRS, Vax-D, Accuspina, DRX, KDT, etc. Dr. Denny looks forward to working with Dr. Tawfik in providing the best 3D spinal decompression protocols to the patients who will use this service.
+In other words the machine is custom fitted to the patient as opposed to the “one size fits all,” linear decompression like DRS, Vax-D, Accuspina, DRX, KDT, etc. We look forward to providing the best 3D spinal decompression protocols to the patients who will use this service.

 Back pain due to a herniated or bulging disc can be debilitating, and in the past, surgery was the answer.
 Today, we have highly-successful advanced technology that allows us to relieve this pain without surgery.
 We use a system that combines a machine with an exceptionally precise computer program for a treatment called spinal decompression.